top of page

 • There are many reasons that teeth can hurt, please see the full discussion on Dental Pain for other reasons your tooth may hurt.

-There are 4 main reasons why a Root Canal may be reccomended for your tooth.
+There are 4 main reasons why a tooth may require a Root Canal.

 1) A cavity that got to the nerve